Java Threads

 }

-If the methods add() and remove() are not synchronized several problems could occur.
+If the methods add() and remove() were not synchronized several problems could occur.

-Note: In the above example all methods have to be synchronized.
-If add() is synchronized and remove() is not, they can still both be running at the same time!
+In the above example, if add() is synchronized and remove() is not, they can still both be running at the same time!

 Volatile Fields